-Ayurveda considers consuming all six flavors, salty, sweet, bitter, sour, pungent and astringent in every meal.
-It is only after having these six flavors will our senses feel satiated.
+Ayurveda considers consuming all six flavours, salty, sweet, bitter, sour, pungent and astringent in every meal.
+It is only after having these six flavours will our senses feel satiated.

 This will eliminate post-meal cravings and you feel full longer.

-Also, these flavors have a significant role in maintaining the balance of chemicals inside the body.
+Also, these flavours have a significant role in maintaining the balance of chemicals inside the body.

 A dummy diet